 Lucy-Claire Duckworth: ‘We list our prizes in prize order and work from the smallest prizes up to the biggest.
 That way, everyone stays until the end.
 One or two people have grumbled, but everyone else was happy and we find the excitement grows to fever pitch by the end!
 We’ve done it this way for at least three years.’

 Lisa McCluskey: ‘We have a list of all the prizes and let first drawn out choose, if the person isn’t there at the time we choose a prize for them.’

-Emma Holmes: 'We let people choose their prize if they are there, and if not, we either pick something we know they would like (very small school!) or if we don't know them, we give the next highest in value.'
+Emma Holmes: ‘We let people choose their prize if they are there.
+If not, we either pick something we know they would like (we're a very small school) or if we don’t know them, we give them the next highest in value.’

 Tina Tanswell: ‘We number each prize and stick all the numbers in a hat.
 When the winner comes up, they then pick a number out of the hat and that then corresponds to a prize.’

 Syreeta Oakes: ‘We always draw bottom to top.
 It means that people stay until the end of the raffle.’

 The above is intended as guidance only.
 We recommend that you contact the relevant organisations with specific reference to insurance, legal, health and safety and child protection requirements.
 Community Inspired Ltd cannot be held responsible for any decisions or actions taken by a PTA, based on the guidance provided.